Work Programme

 Funds and clients

-The Council considers as its clients the ministers of the abovementioned departments.
-Parliament can also submit a request for advice to the Council.
+The Council recognises the ministers of the abovementioned departments as its primary clients.
+Furthermore, Parliament can also submit a request for advice to the Council.